Player spend data suggests Netherlands channelisation is at 87%, below KSA estimates

 Betting is a very small percentage of the market

 In Holland, sports betting remains a really small percentage of the total gambling market, although the data shows its revenue has more than tripled since the opening of the legal online gambling market in 2021.
-Betting accounts for only 9% of the total gambling market, this drops to 7% when looking only at online revenue.
+Betting accounts for only 9% of the total gambling market and this drops to 7% when looking only at online revenue.
 Betting revenue did experience a 9.7% uptick in 2023 to €349m.

 But online reigns, as land-based betting is only offered by Dutch monopolies Zeturf and TOTO Winkel.
 In 2023, 83% of the total betting revenue came from online and 17% from land-based betting.
 Although land-based sports betting decreased in 2021 it grew by 8% again in 2022 and 2023 across both channels.